mrMikoma/Guess-a-word/master/node/README.md

-# Initializing Python 3 and Pip Virtual Environment Project with Dockerfile
+# Initializing Python 3 and Pip Virtual Environment Project and with Dockerfile

 This guide will walk you through the process of initializing a Python 3 project with Pip's virtual environment (venv) and running it using Docker.